cheerfulstoic/json-db/README.md

 }
 ```

 The `records` key is intentionally kept separate from the `sheets` / `global_variables` keys and is designed to be the main/only thing another application would access.
-The keys other than `records` exist to help JSON DB do it's job.
+The other keys exist to help JSON DB do it's job.

 In the future the JSON DB application should be able to import general JSON (/CSV/etc...) files and save them as `.db.json` files.